The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - How full is your horse’s belly?
 He doesn’t have to be stuffed to the brim, but he shouldn’t have delayed meals to get the job done.
 Hay nets are a wonderful distraction.

 - Take breaks!
-Pop your horse in his house to have a drink, chill out, and have a bathroom break.
+Pop your horse in his house to drink, chill out, and have a bathroom break.
 Same for you, too!

 - Keep your hands and eyes on his body language as you clip.
 Tickling is likely, and your horse will appreciate a scratch or brush.
 Don’t spend too much time in a ticklish area.